mike14747/strat-ratings-guide/docs/instructions.md

 ### Uploading the data into the database

--   The files that need to be uploaded are **/data/hitter_ratings.xlsx** and **/data/pitcher_ratings.xlsx**.
+The files that need to be uploaded are **/data/hitter_ratings.xlsx** and **/data/pitcher_ratings.xlsx**.

--   Both files must have the proper columns... as just described earlier.
+Both files must have the proper columns... as just described earlier.

+They get uploaded by running the app and uploading the files on the appropriate pages.

+The carded players, multi-team hitter and pitcher data should have uploaded well in advance of the ratings disk arriving.